alibosworth/pakon-planar-raw-converter/readme.md

 ## Installing

-You need to have Node and ImageMagick on your system, and then install this script "globally" so you can run it from any directory.
-Technically all of the above should be possible on any kind of computer, but here's the easiest way to do it if you are on OSX.
+You need to have Node on your system, and then install this script "globally" so you can run it from any directory.

-### OSX
+### macOS

 #### Short version (if you have [homebrew](http://brew.sh/) installed):

-* `brew install imagemagick node npm`
+* `brew install node npm`
 * `npm install -g pakon-planar-raw-converter`

 #### Long version: